sourceallies/interviews/README.md

 We use a project to guide our discussion, but we don't have to finish the project.
 We only need to get far enough along to get a good sense of your technical ability.

-To create a positive experience for virtual pairing sessions, please have a reliable camera, audio, and sound ready.
+To create a positive experience for virtual pairing sessions, please have reliable camera and audio ready.

 ## How to use this repo for the pairing session